Lebanese dance group The Mayyas win ‘America’s Got Talent’ Season 17 - NewsBreak

 While for the winners, family members half a world away awaited news.

-“The first step was just calling them and seeing their tears was the best feeling ever,” said a Mayyas member.‘America’s Got Talent’: Two-night finale showcases talent from around the world
+“The first step was just calling them and seeing their tears was the best feeling ever,” said a Mayyas member.

 “Lebanon was awake and alive and just waiting,” added another member of the group.